 Each of Hawaii's six main islands has its own electrical grid, not connected to any other island.
-Hawaiian Electric Company (HECO) and its subsidiaries, Maui Electric (MECO) and Hawaii Electric Light Company (HELCO), serve about 95% of the State's population.13 The island of Kauai is served by Kauai Island Utility Cooperative (KIUC).
+Hawaiian Electric Company (HECO) and its subsidiaries, Maui Electric (MECO) and Hawaii Electric Light Company (HELCO), serve about 93% of the state's electric utility customers.13 The island of Kauai is served by Kauai Island Utility Cooperative (KIUC).